The jowett Volcanic/Intrusive Body

 The Thor deposit overlies an intrusive/volcanic body, and the Thor deposit shows a close geometrical arrangement around that feature.
 This part of the deposit was recognized after completing geophysical modeling of the ground magnetic data, and has become an important exploration target.

 Spatial Relationship to Zones at Thor - All of the lodes at Thor have a close spatial relationship to the Jowett volcanic/intrusive body.
 They are found on top of the body within the Thor Fault Zone.

 The Jowett Formation is a regional rock unit that can be found on the flanks of the Silver Cup Anticline, and the Silver Cup Anticline has a close spatial relationship to most of the silver deposits in the Trout Lake area.

-One of the big mysteries at Thor is what lies between the existing Thor deposit and the Jowett porphyry/volcanic body, and also within the body itself.
-This are exciting targets that if tested with drilling, would dramatically increase the size of the deposit.
+One of the mysteries at Thor is what lies between the existing Thor deposit and the Jowett porphyry/volcanic body, and also within the body itself.
+This is an exciting target that will be tested with drilling, and would dramatically increase the size of the deposit.